cvlab-kaist/3DGAN-Inversion/README.md

 ## Description
 Official Implementation of our WACV 2023 paper "3D GAN Inversion with Pose Optimization" by Jaehoon Ko, Kyusun Cho, Daewon Choi, Kwangrok Ryoo and Seungryong Kim.

+This is an early release of our implementation, and is currently unfinished with several bugs and disordered organization.
+We shall update this repository with finalalized codes and trained models in a few weeks time.

 ## Getting Started